 As water is used by everybody on the earth it is important that everyone plays a part in conserving it, from individuals to homeowners to schools, businesses, industries and national governments.
-Some of the things you can do to protect our water:
+There are huge pressures on our water resources as it is used in almost every part of daily life.